Shabnim Ismail: International career

 In January 2020, Ismail was named in South Africa's squad for the 2020 ICC Women's T20 World Cup in Australia.
 She went on take five wickets in four matches, including 3/8 from 3.1 overs against Thailand.
 Her team was knocked out of the tournament via a semi-final defeat to the host nation.

 On 23 July 2020, Ismail was named in South Africa's 24-woman squad to begin training in Pretoria, ahead of their tour to England.
 In February 2022, she was named in South Africa's team for the 2022 Women's Cricket World Cup in New Zealand.

 In January 2021, she became the first South African to take 100 wickets in WT20Is when she achieved the feat against Pakistan in the first WT20I of the series.
 In the second WT20I of the series, she registered her career best bowling figures of 5/12 which also helped her to make substantial gains in ICC Rankings and also ensured South Africa a comfortable series win with an unassailable 2–0 lead.
 At one stage her bowling spell which was read as 3-0-9-3 reduced Pakistan to a precarious 20 for 4.
 She achieved her career highest ranking of no 2 in ICC WT20I rankings for bowlers following her career best bowling performance.

 In March 2021, during South Africa's tour of India, Ismail became the first bowler for South Africa to take 150 wickets in WODIs.

 Her bowling spell of 4/44 against West Indies in the fourth and final WODI of the series in February 2022 against the West Indies secured 2–1 series win for South Africa, making it the fifth consecutive series win for South Africa in WODIs.
 She also ended the series as the joint wicket taker alongside fellow South African Ayabonga Khaka with ten scalps.

 In May 2022, she played five matches for the Sapphires team at the 2022 FairBreak Invitational T20 in Dubai, United Arab Emirates, with a best performance of 3/20 against the Tornadoes team.
 The following month, in the second match against Ireland, Ismail played in her 100th WT20I.

 In July 2022, she was named in South Africa's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.

 Ismail was part of the South Africa squad for the 2023 ICC Women's T20 World Cup, taking two wickets as they lost in the final to Australia.

 She announced her retirement from international cricket on 3 May 2023.

+In 2026, Ismail reversed her retirement and was selected in South Africa 2026 Women's T20 World Cup squad.
+She finished the tournament with 8 wickets and became the bowler with the most wickets in Women's T20WC history with 50, surpassing Australia fast bowler Megan Schutt's 48.